Thinking about opening up your own Jacksonville food truck?

 - the time associated with food prep and actually serving the customers.

 Your startup cost can vary significantly depending on the amount and type of equipment you need on your food truck.

 If your goal is to set up at big festivals and food truck rallies and feed the masses…don’t have some crazy, complex menu where each dish requires 10 minutes to prepare…speed is key in the food truck business, no matter where you are.

 Now that you’ve done your research, selected the type of food truck you’d like to open…it’s time to plan and build.

 At this point, you pretty much have 3 options for obtaining a food truck.

-- Hire a food truck manufacturing company/contractor to custom-build you a food truck from scratch.
+- Hire us or another food truck builder to custom-build you a food truck from scratch.
+(Recommended)

 - Purchase a bare truck or trailer and build it out yourself.